Glaucoma: what is it?

 What are the symptoms of glaucoma?

 Chronic (primary open-angle) glaucoma is the most common type.
-It has no symptoms until eye sight is lost at a later stage.
+It generally has no warning signs in the early stages of development.

-Damage progresses very slowly and destroys vision gradually, starting with the side vision.
-One eye covers for the other, and the person remains unaware of any problem until a majority of nerve fibres have been destroyed, and a large part of vision has been destroyed.
+Damage progresses slowly and destroys vision gradually, starting with the side vision.
+One eye covers for the other and damage can go undetected until a significant amount of nerve fibres have been destroyed.
 This damage is irreversible.
 It is progressive and usually relentless.
-Treatment cannot recover what has been lost.
-But it can arrest, or at least slow down, the damage process.
-That is why it is so important to detect the problem as early as possible, to be able to start treatment with as little damage to the vision as possible.
+Treatment cannot restore lost vision but it can arrest or, at least, slow down the damage process.
+Early detection means that treatment can commence before a significant loss of vision occurs.

 Who is at risk

-Although anyone can get glaucoma, some people have a higher risk, i.e. those with:
+Although anyone can get glaucoma, some people have a higher risk.
+They are those with:

-- past or present use of cortisone drugs (steroids).
+- Past or present prolonged use of cortisone drugs (steroids)

 What are the different types of glaucoma?

-This is the most common form of this disease.
-However, other forms occur.
+Chronic open-angle glaucoma is the most common form of this disease in Australians.
+However, other forms occur:

 Low-tension or normal tension glaucoma

-Occasionally optic nerve damage can occur in people with so-called normal eye pressure.
-This form of glaucoma is treated in the same manner as open-angle glaucoma.
+Optic nerve damage can occur in people even though they have low or normal eye pressure.
+This form of glaucoma is treated in a similar manner to chronic open-angle glaucoma.

-Acute glaucoma is when the pressure inside the eye rapidly increases due to the iris blocking the drain.
-An attack of acute glaucoma is often severe.
-People suffer pain, nausea, blurred vision and redness of the eye.
+Acute angle-closure is when the pressure inside the eye rapidly increases due to the iris blocking the drain through which fluid travels out from the eye.
+An attack of acute angle closure is often severe.
+Symptoms are pain, nausea, blurred vision and redness of the eye.
 Immediate medical help should be sought.
-If treatment is delayed there can be permanent visual damage in a very short time.
+If treatment is delayed there can be permanent visual damage in a short time.
 Usually, laser surgery performed promptly can clear the blockage and protect against visual impairment.
+The narrow angles that lead to angle-closure can be opened by laser surgery, allowing fluid to leave the eye without obstruction.

-This is a rare form of glaucoma caused by an abnormal drainage system.
+Congenital glaucoma is a rare form of glaucoma caused by an abnormal drainage system.
 It can exist at birth or develop later.
-Parents may note that the child is sensitive to light, has enlarged and cloudy eyes, and excessive watering.
+Parents may note that the child is sensitive to light, has enlarged and cloudy eyes which water excessively.
 Surgery is usually needed.

-These glaucomas can develop as a result of other disorders of the eye such as injuries, cataracts, or eye inflammation.
-The use of steroids (cortisone) has a tendency to raise eye pressure and therefore pressures should be checked frequently when steroids are used.
+Secondary glaucomas can develop as a result of other disorders of the eye such as injuries, previous eye operations and/or inflammation.
+The prolonged use of cortisone (steroid) medication has a tendency to raise eye pressure and therefore can lead to secondary glaucoma.

 How is glaucoma detected?

-Regular eye examinations are the best way to detect glaucoma early.
+Comprehensive eye examinations are the best way to detect glaucoma.
+A glaucoma assessment can include the following:

-- visual field assessment if needed — this tests the sensitivity of the side vision, where glaucoma strikes first.
+- Visual field assessment.
+This checks the sensitivity of the side vision, where glaucoma strikes first;

 Can glaucoma be treated?